First Steps for Pregnancy Management Planning

 Establishing Seizure Control

 The MONEAD study demonstrated that seizure frequency was no more likely to increase in pregnant versus non-pregnant patients receiving appropriate care (e.g., ASM dosage adjustments during pregnancy).
-Pregnant patients with epilepsy had much more frequent medication adjustments than non-pregnant patients with epilepsy and these adjustments ensure seizure control.
+Pregnant patients with epilepsy had much more frequent medication dosage increases than non-pregnant patients with epilepsy and these adjustments ensure seizure control.

 At each prenatal visit, the OB clinicians should assess if the patient is having any increase in seizures, including: